dankorotin/ton-tutorials/1-simple-counter/README.md

 var total = dataSlice.loadUint(64);
 ```

-**This variable is also mutable, but for a different reason: we will increase it by the value received in the message body.** Calling `loadUint(64)` on the slice we read in the first line of code makes the cursor in it start moving bit by bit, reading up to 64 bits (if available) and converting them to an *unsigned integer* (one that cannot be negative).
+**This variable is also mutable, but for a different reason: we will increase it by the value received in the message body.** Calling `loadUint(64)` on the slice we read in the first line of code makes it read data bit by bit, reading up to 64 bits (if available) and converting them to an *unsigned integer* (one that cannot be negative).

 > 64 bits means it can have a maximum value of 2 to the power of 64 minus one, which is a *very, very* large number (18 446 744 073 709 551 615).
 We need to subtract one since the first possible value is 0, not 1.